zmusyimiumd/p0/groupme-bot/README.md

 ## Overview

-The NFL Schedule Bot is an easy-to-use tool in GroupMe chats, giving you the latest on NFL playoff games.
-Just type in a command, and it'll tell you who's playing when!
+The NFL Schedule Bot gives you the latest on NFL playoff games.
+Just type in a command, and it'll tell you whos playing when.

 ## Features